How Do I Set Up a Virtual Reality Lab?

 Next we will go over the hardware that you will need.
 We will cover the basics first, and then go into a few more advanced setups.
 For help in acquiring off the shelf, pre-configured Virtual Reality systems contact sales@worldviz.com

-• Visual Display: 3D Wall, 2 sided, or more (especially for education, training, etc); VR Headset; Mixed Reality
+-3D Wall, 2 sided, or more (especially for education, training, etc)

 The most common display for a VR system uses a VR headset for the display.
 There are quite a few to choose from, and factors to consider when looking at which one will be best for your setup.
 One big separation is whether the headset is connected to a PC or runs standalone as an android device.
-For the best graphical quality and experience a PC based VR headset is recommended such as the HP Reverb Omnicept or HTC VIVE Pro Eye.
-For an Android based option, the Meta Quest2 device is a very good option, as it works in three modes: wired to a PC with a USB-C connector cable, or wireless over airlink, or as an Android based standalone device.
-Development for the Android based platform proves to be more challenging than for PC based systems, as graphics are much more limited and more optimization is required to reach acceptable performance.
+For the best graphical quality and experience a PC based VR headset is recommended such as Oculus Rift S or HTC VIVE Pro Eye.
+Android based standalone devices may also prove to be more challenging if you are wishing to run users in the same co-located environment.

 Some other factors to consider are resolution, FOV, tracking system, development platforms, price, comfort and whether you wish to have things like eye tracking included.
-Resolution is consistently increasing in VR headsets, and we have seen the progression from the VFX1 in the 90s at 263x230 per eye resolution to the newer high resolution and wide field of view headsets like the Pimax 12K QLED, as well as pixel density increase all the way to Human-eye resolution with 71 PPD (Pixel Per Degree) peak fidelity in the Varjo VR-3 headset.
+Resolution is consistently increasing in VR headsets, and we have seen the progression from the VFX1 in the 90s at 263x230 per eye resolution to the newer high resolution and wide field of view headsets, such as the 5K XTAL from VRgineers and the Pimax 8KX, as well as pixel density increase to a whopping 3,000 pixels per inch in the microLED panel of the Varjo VR-2 headset.

 A 3D projection system usually consists of a number of projectors that range from business class to cinema grade.
 Economical solutions use ultra short throw projectors (or lenses) since this allows to front project the image onto the screen or wall without having participants cast shadows.
 They also require a smaller footprint compared to rear projections setups.
 Aside from the projectors one or multiple rendering computers that support Quad buffering (i.e. using an Nvidia Quadro card), 3D glasses (and an emitter for certain shutter glasses), an input device (such as a wand or controller) and possibly some kind of tracking system if you want to have the viewpoint updated to the user’s position are typically part of the system.